Heidi Schellman: Career and research

 Schellman began her career as a programmer at the Stanford Linear Accelerator (SLAC), where she learned "she liked the mixture of theory and practice in experimental physics.
 She describes her love of physics succinctly: 'Physicists get to build things!' ".

 Prior to joining the OSU faculty in 2015, she held postdoctoral fellowships at the University of Chicago and Fermilab, and was on the faculty of Northwestern University, where she was chair of the physics and astronomy programs at the Weinberg College of Arts and Sciences.

 In 2015, Schellman was elected vice chair of the Commission on Particles and Fields within the International Union of Pure and Applied Physics.

 Schellman's research interests include, "future high-intensity neutrino experiments and the relation between cosmology and high-energy physics".
 She has collaborated on D-Zero and Tevatron experiments at Fermilab, researching the mass of top quarks and interactions of protons and anti-protons, and has extensively studied quantum chromodynamics perturbation theory.

+Schellman works as a developer for the Deep Underground Neutrino Experiment (DUNE).

+Schellman also teaches physics at the university of Oregon.